 Can I transfer to LIEP?

 YES.
-To transfer to LIEP, you will need to have your current institution fill out a transfer form and submit it to Loyola.
+To transfer to LIEP, you will need to apply to LIEP, be accepted and have your current institution fill out a transfer form and submit it to Loyola.

 How much does it cost?